New Orleans is a city where the best food is served on the cheap. Check out our favorite spots for the best cheap eats

 4. Cochon Butcher

 Sometimes we want a full-on meal experience like we ate at Cochon, one of the top 10 restaurants in New Orleans, during our first trip to the Big Easy together in 2010.
 Usually, though, we prefer great food served in a casual setting at a reasonable price.
-That’s why we love Cochon Butcher.
+That’s why we love eating at Cochon Butcher.